piresrui/httplog/README.md

 - Performance.
 Python isn't the fastest language (in fact it's pretty slow).
 I'd prefer a Golang for this, but I'm more comfortable in Python to build something to show you.

 - Configuration.
 Configuration is basic, and could stand to allow more things to be defined. (alert window size, metrics lifetime, what metrics to show, etc...)

+## Time spent

+About 6 hours max.
+Took longer than expected since I had to get reacquainted with some python-ities.